 Another name for Apollo, the God of light and Sun, Apolline is the female version of the name.

 [ Read: Nature Inspired Baby Names ]

 Arunika is a beautiful Sanskrit name, meaning ‘early morning sunlight’.It’s one of those classic names that many people are returning to.
-It is a pretty uncommon baby name as it listed outside the top 1000.
+It is a pretty uncommon baby name as it is listed outside the top 1000.
 So there are dim chances that your child will bump into another Arunika.

 [ Read: Water Inspired Baby Names ]

-The name Elidi, meaning ‘gift of the sun’, has Greek roots.
+The name Elidi, meaning ‘gift of the Sun’, has Greek roots.
 After being out of favor for decades, we see signs of comeback for Elidi.

 [ Read: Baby Names Inspired By Colors ]

 This Ancient Egyptian name refers to the contents of the house of Horus.
 According to Egyptian mythology, Hathor was the Sun goddess who was popularly called the Golden One.

 In Greek mythology, Helie is one of the Heliades or the seven daughters of Helios.
 This Ancient Greek name depicts reflections of her father, the Sun God Helios.